-Generally speaking, my parents were not churchgoers, outside of Christmas Eve services.
+Generally speaking, we were not churchgoers, outside of Christmas Eve services.
 However, as a young child my mom felt my brother and I should go to Sunday school.
-My brother did not enjoy it.
-I did.
-Week after week, I’d be ready first thing Sunday morning, excitedly waiting to go, not minding that no one went with me.
+I loved going.
+Week after week, I’d be ready first thing Sunday morning, excitedly waiting to go.
 The Lord was preparing my heart even then.

 As I grew older, the Lord sent people into my life that encouraged my interest in spiritual things at various churches.
 A friend at school invited me to Crusaders and Sunday school at the Pentecostal church.
 She moved away, but I kept going.
 I sang the songs.
 I heard the Good News.
 I believed Jesus loved me.
 I would have said I was a Christian.
 In fact, in sixth grade, we had a debate on Creation versus Evolution.
 We were required to choose a side.
 I hesitated at first (all the cool kids went to the evolution side), but in the end, I chose the creation side.
 I believed in God, the Creator.

 Another friend invited me to go to Sunday school at the Wesleyan Church and I later started attending Youth Group there.
 My mom also started going regularly on Sunday mornings.
 God was still wooing me.
 I continued to learn about the person of Christ.
 I believed that Jesus was God; that He came to die on a cross for sinners, that I could have eternal life.
 I believed in Jesus, the Saviour.
 The Bible says the demons also believe and shudder.